palmerRobotics/Linus-LineFollowingRobot/README.md

 This project was developed in a Windows environment.
 Code was developed using the Arduino IDE.
-This project is intended to be an introcution to robotics, PID control, Git, and project documentation.
+This project is intended to be an introduction to robotics, PID control, Git, and project documentation.